New Customer FAQ’s

 A6.
 Yes, please contact them directly for the costs associated.
 Note: If you live in one of the cities listed above, you will receive two sewer bills.
 One from South Fork Coeur d’Alene River Sewer District and one from the city you live in.

 Q7.
-What is the difference in costs at South Fork Coeur d’Alene River Sewer District?
+What are the user rates for South Fork Coeur d’Alene River Sewer District?

 Q8.
 How often does South Fork Coeur d’Alene River Sewer District bill its customers?